Journal of Inorganic Materials ›› 2026, Vol. 41 ›› Issue (1): 1-11.DOI: 10.15541/jim20250081

-Recent Progress in Preparation of Single Crystal 3C-SiC
+Recent Progress on Preparation of 3C-SiC Single Crystal

 3. School of Materials, Shanghai Dianji University, Shanghai 201306, China